What Happens If You Overstay In Canada?

 If a person stays in Canada for an extended period, Immigration, Refugees and Citizenship Canada (IRCC) or the Canada Border Services Agency (CBSA) may issue a Removal Order.
 Removal orders will specify that you must leave Canada and cannot lawfully remain there.
 If you filed an appeal, it may take effect immediately or after a ruling.
 Three different kinds of removal orders exist:

-The CBSA may issue an arrest warrant for anyone across Canada if you fail to attend a removal interview or arrange a date.
+The CBSA may issue an arrest warrant for anyone across Canada who fails to attend a removal interview or arrange a date.
 You can be placed under arrest with an escort.

-• Be Detained: People who overstay their visas may occasionally find themselves in the custody of immigration officials while they await their eventual departure.
+- Be Detained: People who overstay their visas or temporary resident permits may occasionally find themselves in the custody of immigration officials while they await their eventual departure.

 2. Ban on Re-entry